Fusion

 The Fusion module was written so that its constraints of the module could be "bolted on" to anything with

-• a capacity-like expression (eTotalCap) and
+), - a capacity-like expression (

-• a commitment-state expression (vCOMMIT).
+) and - a commitment-state expression (

 So far it has only been attached to thermal plants with unit commitment, but it could be used in the future for more complicated entities like a heat source attached to a thermal storage unit and a generator.
-Like the maintenance module, the constraints of the fusion module apply to one "resource component" at a time, rather than a "SET" of resources.
-The time-series variables and expressions for each fusion component have unique base_names, like vFusionPulseStart_MA_fusion[t=1:T] for a resource named MA_fusion.
-This makes writing output slightly trickier, as the variables and expressions are evaluated (with JuMP.value) one at a time.
+Like the maintenance

 Many of the functions below assume little about what they are attached to.
-Others act as the interface between fusion and a plant built with the thermal_commit module.
+Others act as the interface between fusion and a plant built with the thermal_commit

 ePulseStart::AffExpr)